Part I: April, May & June 2005

 Having built our own reasonably energy-efficient, mostly passive solar stone and log home for $10 a square foot in the 1990's, I found myself wondering, "Is it possible to achieve 100% passive solar heating on a shoestring budget?"

-In April of 2005 we broke ground on construction of a new energy-efficient stone house originally intended as intern housing for our Green University® internship program Our hope was to build a structure that is fully passive solar, with no need for wood, gas, or electric heating... although I planned to include a fireplace for insurance, comfort, aesthetics, and to help dry the air out as needed.
+In April of 2005 we broke ground on construction of a new energy-efficient stone house originally intended as student housing for our Green University® Immersion program Our hope was to build a structure that is fully passive solar, with no need for wood, gas, or electric heating... although I planned to include a fireplace for insurance, comfort, aesthetics, and to help dry the air out as needed.

 But before we did anything else, we had to dismantle and recycle the existing trailerhouse on the site.
 The trailer wasn't in good enough condition to sell, so we tore it apart and recycled everything we could.
 The kids and I did some prep work--removing the fixtures, cabinetry, and interior walls.
 Then we hired five teenage boys to come over and dismantle the trailerhouse as part of their fund-raising effort for a school trip.
 In one day, we took apart everything from the roof on down to floor level.